arcee-ai/mergekit/README.md

 🔊 Call to Evolve - to solve evolutionary merge methods as a community - please see https://github.com/arcee-ai/mergekit/issues/207.

+🌐 GUI Launch Alert 🤗 - We are excited to announce the launch of a graphical user interface for mergekit in Hugging Face Spaces!
+This GUI simplifies the merging process, making it more accessible to a broader audience.
+Check it out and contribute at [Hugging Face Spaces - mergekit-community](https://huggingface.co/mergekit-community).

 ## Installation

 ```sh